'Disaster': Mass evacuations as water rises, more rain expected

 But weather trouble is brewing once again.

-"It looks like we'll get another couple of Tasman low pressure systems forming up through the weekend," said Mr Saunders.
+"It looks like we'll get another couple of Tasman low-pressure systems forming up through the weekend," said Saunders.

 "One could form closer to the coast and perhaps even bring a burst of heavy rain again, most likely for the southern and central NSW coast."

-But Sky's Mr Saunders cautioned that the potential lows were still a long way off and their energy and location could change and so the forecast could change.
+But Saunders cautioned that the potential lows were still a long way off and their energy and location could change and so the forecast could change.

 The current Bureau of Meteorology outlook suggest showers on Saturday increasing for Sunday.